dffitzsi/ACloudGuru-Automating-AWS/README.md

 - You can
     - List bucket
     - List bucket contents
-    - Create and enable Website on s3 buckets - fixed a bug in the try/except for error handling
+    - Create and set up a bucket
+    - Sync a local directory tree to a bucket